 Broader consumer trends and preferences show that D2C channels are likely to continue growing but alongside general trends it’s clear that consumers still prefer to purchase from independent agents.
-As of 2020, captive agents lost 4% of the market share since 2015 due to lower customer satisfaction.
+As of 2020, captive agents lost 4 percent of the market share since 2015 due to lower customer satisfaction.
 Carriers have taken note and insurers such as Nationwide are transitioning all formerly captive agents to independent agent channels.

 Given this climate, the goal for independent agents is to spend more time on sales and advice to customers and less on servicing, which includes activities such as processing policy changes and bill payments.
 Independent agents are adopting software to enhance their efficiency in sales, underwriting and service to better meet customer needs and expectations.
 Considering these trends, carriers can alleviate pain points in four major areas.